Background pattern

 The usual maintenance dose is 800 mg once a day.

-In accordance with how you respond to eslicarbazepine, the dose may be increased to 1,200 mg once a day.
-If you are taking eslicarbazepine only (monotherapy), your doctor may consider increasing your dose to 1,600 mg once a day.
+Depending on how you respond to eslicarbazepine, the dose may be increased to 1,200 mg once a day.
+If you are taking eslicarbazepine only (monotherapy), your doctor may consider increasing the dose to 1,600 mg once a day.

-If you are an older adult and taking eslicarbazepine in monotherapy, the 1,600 mg dose is not suitable for you.
+If you are an elderly patient and are taking eslicarbazepine in monotherapy, the dose of 1,600 mg is not suitable for you.

 The initial dose is 10 mg per kg of body weight once a day for one or two weeks, before increasing to the maintenance dose.